frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table stores the individual line items for a healthcare claim, detailing each specific service or procedure provided to a patient.
-Each record captures the procedure performed, its associated charge, and the date of service, which is essential for itemizing charges for insurance billing.
-The table links these individual services back to a specific patient visit or encounter, providing a detailed breakdown of a bill.
+This table stores the individual line items that make up a healthcare insurance claim or patient bill.
+Each row details a specific medical procedure or service rendered, including its official code, description, and the associated charge amount.
+It links these specific services to a broader patient encounter, effectively itemizing the costs incurred during a single visit or hospital stay for billing and reimbursement purposes.

 Relationships:
 This table references encounter.